-As the hit TV series Versailles returns to our screens, VINGT Paris pays a visit to the world-famous palace at the heart of the show – and reveals a few of the must-see sights not to be missed…
+With the hit TV series Versailles back on our screens, VINGT Paris pays a visit to the world-famous palace at the heart of the show – and reveals a few of the must-see sights not to be missed…

 Words and photos: Caroline Harrap